-Under ECRA, emerging technologies with national security implications will be identified through an interagency process led by BIS, and subjected to additional controls under the U.S. Export Administration Regulations ("EAR") and CFIUS review under FIRRMA.
+Under ECRA, emerging technologies with national security implications will be identified through an interagency process led by BIS, and subjected to additional controls under the US Export Administration Regulations (EAR) and CFIUS review under FIRRMA.
 The process defined in ECRA will consider the specific national security concerns raised by each technology, including the nature of the technology and its applications, its availability outside the United States, the effect export controls may have on its development in the United States, and whether export controls can limit proliferation abroad.

-The ANPRM is a key part of that process as the U.S. Government considers which emerging technologies merit additional restrictions.
-Such restrictions could include limits on the export of end products and the use of non-U.S. engineers, more extensive CFIUS reviews for inbound investment, reduced access rights for non-U.S. investors, new barriers to international collaboration, and additional administrative burdens for U.S. companies and research institutions.
+The ANPRM is a key part of that process as the US Government considers which emerging technologies merit additional restrictions.
+Such restrictions could include limits on the export of end products and the use of non-US engineers, more extensive CFIUS reviews for inbound investment, reduced access rights for non-US investors, new barriers to international collaboration, and additional administrative burdens for US companies and research institutions.
 BIS does not seek to expand jurisdiction over "fundamental research" or other areas excluded from EAR control, nor does it express any intention to alter existing controls on technology already specifically controlled in the EAR.
 It does seek to expand the level of controls applied to emerging technologies previously subject to only limited control, however.

-Such increased controls could impact U.S. and non-U.S. institutions across a broad array of industries and disciplines.
-For example, car companies developing autonomous vehicle capabilities could face additional controls on cross-border collaboration in autonomous navigation; universities researching applications for synthetic biotechnology or advanced computing could be required to exclude certain graduate students from those programs based on nationality; and financial institutions incorporating face or voice recognition or natural language processing into their customer support systems could face new license requirements to export those systems outside the United States or transfer them between third countries.
+Such increased controls could impact US and non-US institutions across a broad array of industries and disciplines.
+For example, car companies developing autonomous vehicle capabilities could face additional controls on cross-border collaboration in autonomous navigation; universities researching applications for synthetic biotechnology or advanced computing could be required to exclude certain graduate students from those programmes based on nationality; and financial institutions incorporating face or voice recognition or natural language processing into their customer support systems could face new licence requirements to export those systems outside the United States or transfer them between third countries.

-TECHNOLOGIES UNDER SCRUTINY:
+TECHNOLOGIES UNDER SCRUTINY

 The ANPRM has three clear objectives.
-First and foremost, BIS intends to signal the U.S. Government's interest in expanded export controls on technologies within the fourteen fields identified in the notice.
-These technologies are already subject to the EAR, in that their export to a small number of sanctioned countries and to certain end uses and end users is restricted.
+First and foremost, BIS intends to signal the US Government's interest in expanded export controls on technologies within the fourteen fields identified in the notice.
+These technologies are already subject to the EAR, in that their export to a small number of sanctioned countries and for certain end uses and to certain end users is restricted.
 BIS is now considering a much broader range of controls that could restrict how companies develop and deploy them.
 The fourteen fields being considered are: